 The Snakebite Drink made with equal parts Guinness and hard cider may just be your new favorite beverage!
 Crisp, refreshing cider is accented perfectly with a layer of dark and creamy beer in this tasty beer cocktail.

-Layered beer cocktails are a really fun way to dress up your beverage menu without breaking the bank on high-priced booze or buying bottles of ingredients and mixers you’ll never consume.
+Layered beer cocktails are a really fun way to dress up your beverage menu without breaking the bank.
+You don’t need to go out and buy high-priced bottles of booze or mixers you’ll never consume.

 forced) persuaded my bartender-in-another-life husband to spend an afternoon with me pouring beer cocktails while I photographed the process.
 Not a bad way to spend an afternoon, I might add.

 The Snakebite is a layered beer cocktail made with equal parts beer and hard cider.
 It gained popularity in the United Kingdom in the 1980’s where they primarily use a lager beer.
 As it grew in popularity in the U.S., it became common to use an Irish stout, like Guinness, in place of a lager.

 It’s a smooth, refreshing, and downright delicious drink that is gorgeous to look at.